cabrinha/cabrinha.github.io/_posts/2019-05-16-Puppeteering.md

 ### datadog-agent

 For monitoring, I love using [DataDog](https://www.datadoghq.com/).
 If you're not familiar with DataDog, it's an awesome monitoring and logging service.
 They do it all with style and class and all within a single pane of glass.
-Eventhough their module has it's quirks, I've found the documentation to be so helpful, it's a pleasure to work with compared to other modules found on the forge.
+Even though their module has it's quirks, I've found the documentation to be so helpful, it's a pleasure to work with compared to other modules found on the forge.
 All their classes can be configured using Hiera and they keep the documentation for their classes [right inside the source code](https://github.com/DataDog/puppet-datadog-agent/blob/master/manifests/init.pp#L3).

 ### sudo